 When you buy or sell securities, the official transfer of the securities to the buyer's account or the cash to the seller's account is called "settlement."
 For most stock trades, settlement happens two business days after the trade is executed.
 An easy and common way to remember this is T+2, which stands for trade date plus an additional two days.
 For example, if your sell order executes on Monday, you'd have your cash available by Wednesday.

-However, the T+2 rule applies only to trades of individual stocks, bonds and exchange traded funds (ETFs).
-If you own mutual funds, the timing is different.
-Mutual fund trades typically settle the next business day, so it's possible you could get your money as soon as the day after you sell.
-Money market mutual funds are even faster; they settle on the same day the trade is executed.
+The T+2 rule generally applies to trades of individual stocks, exchange traded funds (ETFs) and some bonds.
+But for mutual funds, the timing is different.
+Mutual fund trades typically settle the next business day, or T+1.
+So it's possible you could get your money as soon as the day after you sell.
+The settlement time for money market mutual funds could be same day or up to T+1, depending on whether it is a sweep account (a cash feature of your brokerage account) or a traditional money market fund.
+They can settle as early as the next business day after the trade is executed.
 As you can see, the time it takes to get your cash depends in part on what type of investments you hold.

 What to do before you get into the market